TDK74/Mediapipe_for_hand_gestures_recognition/README.md

 See **_pip_freeze.txt_** (from virtual env) for more details if interested.

-Certain refactoring of the code (gestures_recognition.py) was done by me.
+Certain refactoring of the original code (gestures_recognition.py) from the lesson was done by me.

 ## Failed attempts to run Gesture Recognition with Mediapipe only on Raspberry Pi 4
 This project aimed to run gesture recognition using MediaPipe directly on Raspberry Pi 4.
-Initially, in the original course, MediaPipe was running on laptop with Windows 10, and the LED control was managed by Arduino, connected via a USB cable to the laptop.
+In Paul McWhorter's course/lesson initially, MediaPipe was running on a laptop with Windows 10, and the LED control was managed by Arduino, connected via a USB cable to the laptop.

 **Installation Attempts**